MicrosoftDocs/azure-reference-other/studio-module-reference/execute-python-script.md

 + The Python runtime is sandboxed and does not allow access to the network or to the local file system in a persistent manner.

 + All files saved locally are isolated and deleted once the module finishes.
 The Python code cannot access most directories on the machine it runs on, the exception being the current directory and its sub-directories.

+    When you provide a zipped file as resource, the files are copied from your workspace to the experiment execution space, unpacked, and then used.
+Copying and unpacking resources can consume memory.

 + The module can output a single data frame.
-It is not possible to return arbitrary Python objects such as trained models directly back to the Azure Machine Learning runtime; however, you can write objets to storage or to the workspace.
-Another option is to use `pickle` to serialize objects into a byte array and then return that inside of a data frame.
+It is not possible to return arbitrary Python objects such as trained models directly back to the Azure Machine Learning runtime.

+    However, you can write objects to storage or to the workspace.
+Another option is to use `pickle` to serialize multiple objects into a byte array and then return the array inside a data frame.

 ### How can I determine which Python packages are installed in Azure ML?

-The most important libraries used for machien learning in Python are grouped in a distribution called Anaconda.
-This is the distribution that's also used inside Azure Machine Learning.
+Azure Machine Learning Studio uses the Anaconda distribution, which includes the most important Python libraries for machine learning.

 ### How does this relate to Jupyter notebooks?